Call for Proposals: Land-Based Learning Initiatives (2026–27)

 Additional proposal sections assess the project’s potential Environmental Impact, Knowledge and Technology Transfer, Feasibility of Implementing the Proposal, and potential contributions to Federal Science Priorities.

 Adjudication of proposals will be according to BKC’s Project Review, Funding and Appeals Policy.
-If you have any questions or need assistance, please contact Dan Slavik at researchandtraining@braidingknowledges.ca.
+If you have any questions or need assistance, please contact kirsten@braidingknowledges.ca

 Apply Now!